 Another staple at Chez Briggs-Parsons.
 Very easy to make.
 Just put the 3 ingredients and the pork loin in a ziplock for 2+ hours (or overnight), then roast it in the oven for an hour or so.
 That’s it. it will come out with a lot of flavor, and will be very tender-not dry like many other pork loin recipes.

 We used to serve this at La Petite Rive in Mendocino, where I did my internship during my Le Cordon Bleu program.
-The key to making this recipe is to make sure the butter is at room temperature and then really slather it on as thick as you can.
+The key to making this recipe is to make sure the butter is at room temperature and then really slather it on as thick as you can before placing it in a skillet and roasting it in the oven.

 I never used to eat lamb.
 But after moving to New Zealand, where they really know how to cook lamb, I was quickly converted.
 It doesn’t get any easier than this recipe.
 Rack of lamb plus 4 ingredients.
 The marinade is really strong, so don’t marinate for more than 2 hours.
 If cooking two racks, pin them together with toothpicks, with the bones pointing upward, to make a crown.
 Great presentation.